Recession and Opportunity arrows with a hand reaching down to grasp another hand.

 Before a country is officially in recession it has already had two consecutive quarters of contraction (6 months).

-Government policies and flexibility to restart money flow and encourage consumers to spend have the biggest impact on the duration of a recession.
+Government policies and flexibility to restart money flow and encourage consumers to spend have the biggest impact on the duration.

 During economic downturns, the reality for businesses is usually tough, with reduced consumer spending and a contraction in the market.